ReX027/MirrAR_Backend_Task/README.md

 This is a backend project that implements a product API for an e-commerce system using Node.js.
 Below, you will find comprehensive documentation on how to run the project, interact with the API, details on architectural decisions, and other necessary instructions.

+# Note

+I encountered issues in Test Driven Development due to ES6 module format.
+So, the testing code will not work as expected for now.

 ## Table of Contents

 - [Getting Started](#getting-started)